pastoriomarco/sdg_training_custom/README.md

 - Direct Python: pass repeated args; single or multiple values work the same way:
   - `--asset_paths /a.usd /b.usd --object_classes cup bottle`
   - `--asset_paths /a.usd --object_classes custom`
+- Objects must be in `.usd` format: check the scale of your objects!

 Important: When more than one asset is provided, the number of classes must equal the number of assets (strict 1:1).
 The generator enforces this and will exit with an error if they mismatch.
 The order defines class ids (stable across splits) and is used to build COCO categories and the dataset YAML.